Tokay gecko: Distribution and habitat

-This species is found in northeast India, Bhutan, Nepal, and Bangladesh; throughout Southeast Asia, including Thailand, the Philippines, Malaysia and Indonesia; and toward western New Guinea.
-Its native habitat is rainforest, where it lives on trees and cliffs, and it frequently adapts to rural human habitations, roaming walls and ceilings at night in search of insect prey.
+This species is found in northeast India, Bhutan, Nepal, and Bangladesh; throughout Southeast Asia, including Cambodia, Thailand, the Philippines, Malaysia, Vietnam and Indonesia; and toward western New Guinea.
+Its native habitat is rainforests, where it lives on trees and cliffs, and it frequently adapts to rural human habitations, roaming walls and ceilings at night in search of insect prey.
 This is an introduced species in some areas outside its native range.
 It is established in Florida in the United States, Martinique, the islands of Belize, and possibly Hawaii.
 Increasing urbanization is reducing its range.

-It is currently unclear whether the species is native but very uncommon in Taiwan or whether the rare reports of individuals since the 1920s are based on repeated anthropogenic translocations that may or may not have resulted in established populations by now.
+Whether the species is native but very uncommon in Taiwan or whether the rare reports of individuals since the 1920s are based on repeated anthropogenic translocations that may or may not have resulted in established populations by now is unclear.

 Physical characteristics

 The tokay gecko is a large nocturnal gecko, reaching a total length (including tail) of 10–12 in on average, but some grow as large as 16 in long.
-It is believed to be the third largest species of gecko, after the giant leaf-tail gecko (Uroplatus giganteus) and New Caledonian giant gecko (Rhacodactylus leachianus).
-It is cylindrical but somewhat flattened in body shape.
+It is believed to be the third-largest species of gecko, after the giant leaf-tail gecko (Uroplatus giganteus) and New Caledonian giant gecko (Rhacodactylus leachianus).
+It is cylindrical, but somewhat flattened in body shape.
 The eyes have vertical pupils.

 The skin is soft to the touch and is generally blue-gray with red or orange spots and speckles, but the animal can change the color of its skin to blend into the environment.
-The species is sexually dimorphic, the males being more brightly colored and slightly larger.
+The species is sexually dimorphic, with the males being more brightly colored and slightly larger than females.

+They have two visual pigments: a "green" with λmax at 521 nm and a "blue" at 467 nm.